 Kimberley Allain is a senior decision maker at PR agency Talker Tailor Trouble Maker, an agency that likes to champion challenger brands.
 Before this Kimberley worked at PR agencies Cake Group and M&C Saatchi.
 Kimberley also has experience of working in retail for luxury brand Gucci and that iconic London store Selfridges.
 Kimberley has also worked in publishing, for magazine titles including Musicology and Slik.

-Leila is global creative manager at Amnesty International and before this role worked for PR firms Bell Pottinger and Weber Shandwick in senior creative roles.
+Leila is creative director at Lewis having recently been with Amnesty International.
+Before this role Leila worked for PR firms Bell Pottinger and Weber Shandwick in senior creative roles.
 Leila’s awards include a Gold Stevie, an award for best Twitter Profile, and she was Silver Young PR Lion Winner in June 2014 at Cannes.
 Leila has a passion for great marketing campaigns, but it’s not all about work, she also loves writing, films, theatre, performing and red wine.

 Lottë is partner at freuds having worked previously as creative director at agency Teneo Blue Rubicon.
 Prior to this, in 2012, Lottë was the founder of consumer brand agency, Surname & Surname, where she worked with the founders of Hailo to redefine how London used black cabs; with Heathrow to raise its luxury retail credentials and launch Terminal 2; and with Argos during its steepest period of change, telling a story around its position as a leading digital player.
 For some years before setting-up Surname & Surname, Lottë worked at the forefront of some of the UK’s most controversial tech advances and privacy issues up until Facebook’s IPO in 2012.
 This work included the multi-award winning 2010 General Election campaign, pioneering platform capabilities and putting social media at the heart of political and consumer coverage in the six weeks prior to polling day.